TAX PLANNING GUIDE 2020

 Tax is a compulsory contribution to revenue agencies which is levied by the government on workers income and businesses, profits or added to the cost of some goods, services and transactions.
-Tax is a compulsory financial charge or some other type of levy imposed upon a taxpayer which might be an individual or an entity by a governmental organization in other to fund various public expenditures and failure to pay, evasion or resistance to tax is punishable under the law.
-In simple word, tax is the amount people have to pay to the government and this money is used to pay people who work for the government, provide services to the people and also used for infrastructural facilities.
+Tax is a compulsory financial charge or some other type of levy imposed upon a tax payer which might be an individual or an entity by a governmental organization in other to fund various public expenditures and failure to pay, evasion or resistance to tax is punishable under the law.
+In a simple word tax is the amount people have to pay to the government and this money is used to pay people who work for the government, provide services to the people and also used for infrastructural facilities.
 Tax liability is an important aspect of your business and compliance obligations.
 Therefore, a key understanding of the tax regime, which operates in your area of operation, is quite important.

 Taxes in Nigeria are of two categories:

 This is a tax chargeable on all companies (other than companies engaged in petroleum operations) registered in Nigeria.
 It is an annual tax on the profits of registered companies which profits must accrue in, be derived from, brought into or received in Nigeria.
 The rate of a company’s income tax is fixed at 30% of taxable income and 20% for Small Companies.
 This tax is remitted to the Federal Inland Revenue Service, and it is payable on a preceding year basis, Companies income tax includes measures concerning the taxation of non-resident companies.
-Section 9 of the Company Income Tax Act (CITA) was amended to check for double or multiple taxations, also to charge taxes on collaterals.
+Section 9 of the Companies income tax Act (CITA) was amended to check for double or multiple taxation, also to charge taxes on collaterals.
 The requirement for Tax Identification Number (TIN) for companies is made mandatory under the new section 10 of the CITA.
 Tax Identification Number (TIN) is also made mandatory for opening of bank accounts and the operation of existing ones by account holders.

 Companies in the oil and gas field do not pay Company Income Tax instead they pay Petroleum Profit Tax which is charged at 85% of the chargeable income.
 Petroleum profits tax, including repeal of a tax exemption for dividends paid from after-tax profits.
 The new Act deletes section 60 of the PPTA.
-This is the section that gives tax exemption from dividends or incomes paid out of profits made after-tax deductions made under the Petroleum Profits Tax Act.
+This is the section that gives tax exemption from dividends or incomes paid out of profits made after tax deductions made under the Petroleum Profits Tax Act.
 The effect of the revocation of the said section 60 appears to be that such incomes or dividends shall henceforth be subjected to tax liability.

 It is a tax imposed on the supply of goods and services, this is a tax payable by the consumer at 7.5%, Value added tax (VAT), including an increase in the VAT rate to 7.5% (from 5%).
 All registered businesses are expected to register and have a VAT registration certificate, with their Value-added tax (VAT) registration numbers boldly displayed on all invoices.
 Although companies do not pay Value-added tax (VAT), they are mandated by the government to collect Value-added tax (VAT) from consumers, then remit to the relevant tax body.
-The business is an agent of the government to collect Value-added tax (VAT).
+Basically, the business is an agent of the government for the purposes of collecting Value-added tax (VAT).
 A failure to include Value-added tax (VAT), or declare it is an offence that attracts serious fines and severe punishments.
 Section 19 increased the penalty payable by a taxable person for non-remittance within the specified period from 5% to 10%.
 Under section 28, the penalty for failure to give notice of change of address or permanent cessation of business was increased from ₦5,000 to ₦50,000 in the first month and ₦25,000 in subsequent months.
 There is a new section 8 of the VAT Act to cater for the registration of a taxable person upon commencement of business.
-The penalty for failure to register has been increased from ₦10,000 to ₦50,000 in the first month and ₦5,000 to ₦ 25,000 in the subsequent months.
+The penalty for failure to register has been increased from ₦10,000 to ₦50,000 in the first month and from ₦5,000 to ₦ 25,000 in the subsequent months.